 The United States Department of Homeland Security has declared October as Cybersecurity Awareness Month.
 The Department of Information Technology (DoIT) at Seton Hall University will provide valuable information that will help you understand the need for computer security, your role in keeping your devices and applications secure, and tips and information about protecting your identity and the university’s data.

 Each week, another aspect of cyber security will be highlighted, on the web, on campus and in direct e-mail communications from the Department of Information Technology (DoIT).
 A short phishing quiz will also be emailed as part of the weekly cybersecurity newsletter.
-Users that successfully pass the quiz will be eligible to win a year of LastPass Premium and other prizes.
-Our topics will include:
+Users that successfully pass the quiz will be eligible to win an Apple Watch SE or up to $150 in gift cards from Amazon, Best Buy, and Target.

 - Week 1: Spam